Mico27/gbs-DynamicActorPlugin/README.md

 1. **Define behaviors** in your scene's *On Init* script with the **Define Actor Behavior** event.
 Pick a preset or choose *Custom* and tick the components you want.
-   Each definition is stored in a numbered slot (1-8 by default).
+   Each definition is stored in a numbered slot (1-8 by default, up to 32).
 2. **Assign a slot to an actor** with **Set Actor Behavior**.
 Many actors can share one slot.
 3. **Give actors velocity** with **Set Actor Velocity** (or the X/Y variants) and let the engine handle the rest.